-Without an external GNSS/RTK device, vGIS relies on the vGIS calibration for the initial positioning and then on the optical tracking when moving around.
-Although optical tracking provides the stability and accuracy suitable for most field deployments, it also has a 1–4% margin of error in normal light and 3–8% in low-light conditions1.
-What this means is that for every 10m traveled, the system may miscalculate the travel distance by as much as 0.4m in normal light or up to 0.8m under the worst circumstances.
+Without an external GNSS/RTK device, vGIS AR initially relies on the calibration for the positioning and then on the optical tracking while moving around.
+While optical tracking provides the stability and accuracy suitable for most field deployments, it also has a 1–4% margin of error in normal light and 3–8% in low-light conditions1.
+This means for every 10m travelled, the system may miscalculate the travel distance by as much as 0.4m in normal light or up to 0.8m under extreme circumstances.

-Understanding this error margin and the ways to minimize it will help you make the most of the system.
+Understanding this margin of error and the ways to minimize it will optimize your experience.

 1Study conducted by Meemim Inc. from November 2017 to March 2018 to measure the distance-tracking margin of error by HoloKit, ArKit and ArCore.
 All rights reserved.